moq-wg/moq-transport/draft-ietf-moq-transport.md

-In addition, SUBSCRIBE specifies a Delivery Order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be delivered first when multiple Groups are available to send.
+In addition, SUBSCRIBE specifies a Delivery Order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be sent first when multiple Groups are available to send.

 Within the same group, and the same priority level,